 When considering whether to take on this destination alone or with a travel buddy, you’ll more than likely be asking yourself – is London safe to travel alone?

 It’s a beautiful city filled to the brim with sightseeing activities and attractions.
 London is one of the top destinations amongst every avid traveller’s dream.

 In general, London is very safe.
 However, it is visited by a continuous stream of tourists throughout the year.
 This makes it a hotspot for pickpocketing and scams.

 You need to be vigilant and aware of your surroundings.
 As petty theft is the only real danger, you don’t have too much to worry about as long as you look out for your belongings and take precautions.
-Like investing in a good anti-thief bag.
+You can start by investing in a good anti-theft bag.